charles-wish-banner-gokr

 Phase II

-A Garden of Taras, Ishvwaris, & Yoginis
+A Universal Garden of Ishvwaris, Taras, & Yoginis

-Tilling Metaphysical via the Cosmic Farmeress 2016 – 2021
+Tilling Metaphysical Paint via the Cosmic Farmeress 2016 – 2021

 “It is the nature of the developed world to stray from ritual... but farming is the one ritual humanity will never be able to break away from.” -- Malcolm Cowley

-The metaphor of the universe as one big orchard is a fairly universal one.
-And, when it comes to twentieth century American art, it would be hard to argue that anybody played up the mythology of this allegory better than the Regionalists.
-[8] South-Asia is also no stranger to horticultural analogies, where the unbridled power of nature often coincides with our various attempts at agrarian domestication.
+The metaphor of the universe as one big orchard is a fairly universal one, and when it comes to twentieth century American art, it would be hard to argue that anybody played up the mythology of this allegory better than the Regionalists.
+[8] South Asia is also no stranger to horticultural analogies, where the unbridled power of nature often coincides with our various attempts at agrarian domestication.

 * * *